-The Prestwick-Beresford Old-Style Siamese Breed Preservation Society (PREOSSIA) was the first club in the world that was devoted solely to the preservation of the Old-Style Siamese (OSS).
-In fact, PREOSSIA was the first club to use the term Old-Style Siamese as a formal name for the old type of Siamese.
+PREOSSIA was the first club in the world to coin the term Old-Style Siamese as a formal name for the old type of Siamese that originated in Thailand.

 Siamese Cats: Legends and Reality, by Martin ClutterbuckThis 2004 book, a considerably expanded version of an earlier book by Mr. Clutterbuck, contains the first complete English translation of the 14th century Siamese Cat Poems.
 It also contains the first published, factual, detailed account of the evolution of Siamese cats in their ancient homeland and their place in ancient and modern Thai culture.
 Western myths about the cats are debunked, and the reader hears, for the first time, the Thai side of the story.
 A charming, enlightening, unique book by a university-trained expert in Asian cultures.